1989 Tiananmen Square protests and massacre: Official narrative

-The official narrative constructed by the Chinese Communist Party on 4 June Incident states that the use of force is necessary to control "political turmoil", and this also ensures the stable society that is necessary for successful economic development.
+The official narrative constructed by the Chinese Communist Party on 4 June Incident states that the use of force was necessary to control "political turmoil", and this also ensures the stable society that is necessary for successful economic development.
 Chinese leaders—including Jiang Zemin and Hu Jintao, who were general secretaries of the Central Committee of the Chinese Communist Party—consistently reiterated the official narrative of the Chinese Communist Party when being asked about the protests by foreign journalists.

-In the meantime, the Chinese government also constantly controlled public narratives about the Tiananmen Square protests in 1989.
-When referring to the protests, the print media were required to be consistent with the Chinese government's account of the 4 June Incident.
+Print media were required to be consistent with the Chinese government's account of the 4 June Incident.
 The Chinese government prepared a white paper to explain the government's views on the protests.
 Later, anonymous people within the Chinese government shipped the files overseas and published the "Tiananmen Papers" in 2001.
 At the 30th anniversary of the 4 June Incident, Wei Fenghe, a general of the Chinese People's Liberation Army, said in the Shangri-La Dialogue: "The 4 June Incident was a turmoil and unrest.
 The Central Government took decisive measures to calm the unrest and stop the turmoil, and it is because of this decision that the stability within the country can be established.
 For the past three decades, China has undergone tremendous changes under the leadership of the Communist Party."

 Chinese media

 The suppression of 4 June marked the end of a period of relative press freedom in China, and media workers—both foreign and domestic—faced heightened restrictions and punishment in the aftermath of the crackdown.
 State media reports in the immediate aftermath were sympathetic to the students.
 As a result, those responsible were all later removed from their posts.
-Two news anchors Du Xian and Xue Fei, who reported this event on 4 and 5 June, respectively in the daily Xinwen Lianbo broadcast on China Central Television, were fired because they openly emoted in sympathy with the protesters.
-Wu Xiaoyong, the son of the former foreign minister Wu Xueqian, was removed from the English Program Department of Chinese Radio International, ostensibly for his sympathies towards protesters.
+Two news anchors, Du Xian and Xue Fei, who reported this event on 4 and 5 June, respectively in the daily Xinwen Lianbo broadcast on China Central Television, were fired because they openly emoted in sympathy with the protesters.
+Wu Xiaoyong, the son of the former foreign minister Wu Xueqian, was removed from the English Programme Department of Chinese Radio International, ostensibly for his sympathies towards protesters.
 Editors and other staff at the People's Daily, including director Qian Liren and Editor-in-Chief Tan Wenrui, were also sacked because of reports in the paper that were sympathetic towards the protesters.
-Several editors were arrested.